Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 **Order Type** determines the operating mode:

-- **Fine-tune** is an order to customize a pre-trained AI model for a specific purpose by creating an additional layer.
+- **Fine-tune** is an order to customize a pre-trained model for a specific purpose by creating an additional layer.
 This type of order performs a computation and generates a result.
 Once the order is complete, you can download the result as a file.
-- **Deploy** is an order to run a pre-trained AI model with a web interface.
+- **Deploy** is an order to run a pre-trained model with a web interface.
 The model is accessible from the internet via secure confidential tunnels deployed automatically by a separate order.
 The model continues to run as long as the order balance remains positive, without a set end time.
 Learn more about [Tunnels](/fundamentals/tunnels).

 :::note